moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 ### Supports delta updates {#supportsdeltaupdates}
 Location: R    Required: Optional    JSON Type: Boolean

-A boolean that if true indicates that the publisher MAY issue incremental (delta) updates - see {{patch}}.
-If false or absent, then the publisher gaurantees that they will NOT issue any incremental updates and that any future updates to the catalog will be independent.
+A Boolean that if true indicates that the publisher MAY issue incremental (delta) updates - see {{patch}}.
+If false or absent, then the publisher guarantees that they will NOT issue any incremental updates and that any future updates to the catalog will be independent.
 The default value is false.
 This field MUST be present if its value is true, but may be omitted if the value is false.

 ### Tracks {#tracks}
 Location: R    Required: Yes    JSON Type: Array